Fireside #1

 and the Word was God; He was in the beginning with God."

 John goes on to write, "and the Word was with God..."
 The Greek word for "with" is SUN or sun, a primary preposition denoting 'union', including completeness.
 It is the same word sometimes used in the Bible for "(to) know."
 This word however expresses a greater "knowing" than mere superficial knowledge.
 It refers to a deeper, intimate knowledge.
-"The Word was with God..." tells us that Logos was deeply and intimately known to God.
+"The Word was with God..." tells us that the Logos was deeply and intimately known to God.

-The John hits us with a one-two punch: "...and the Word (Logos) was God..."
+Then John hits us with a one-two punch: "...and the Word (Logos) was God..."

-an odd little verb termed the imperative form of a verb connoting (divine) existence.
+Now within this tiny, unremarkable passive past tense verb "was," John reveals a most remarkable truth.
+The Greek word for "was" is the word EIMI or "EIMI", a unique form of a verb connoting ETERNAL existence.
 It is all tenses and one tense and a declaration of eternal existence.
-Past, present, future: i.e., "(I) Exist, I have existed, shall exist."
-In fact, in one this most remarkable demonstration of God's upsetting of our value system, John reveals God's own holy eternal existent name through the tiny word "was" four times in this particular passage, the same name which was uttered to Moses at Mt.
-Sinai (n the book of Exodus chapter 3, verse 14) --
+Past, present, future: i.e., "AM, have been, shall be," or "exists, have existed, shall exist."
+This word which connotes eternal existence, is part of the old Hebrew name for God, HWHY (English transliteration= YHVH, or "I AM").
+In fact, John reveals God's holy eternal existent name through the tiny word "was" four times in this opening passage alone--that same sacred name which was uttered to Moses at Mt.
+Sinai (in the OT book of Exodus chapter 3, verse 14) --

-God said to Moshe, "I AM THAT I AM," and he said, "You shall tell the children of Yisra'el this: HWHY (I AM) has sent me to you."
+and he said, "You shall tell the children of Yisra'el this: HWHY (I AM) has sent me to you."

-And for all of us heirs who desire to know what was left to us in His will, that is a truth we can take to the bank.
+And for all of us heirs who desire to know what was left to us in His will, that is truth we can take to the bank.

 Hopefully this has answered at least one of your questions so far....